codetojoy/Factorial_Go/single_thread/README.md

 ### TODO

+* break loop into chunks for prep re: multiple threads
 * refine import so that we don't need `prime.PrimeIndex`
 * rename `New()` function for `PrimeIndex` ?
 * rename `PrimeIndex` to `Primes`